hazelcast/hazelcast-reference-manual/src/Map-Backups.md

 Hazelcast distributes map entries onto multiple cluster members (JVMs).
 Each member holds some portion of the data.

 Distributed maps have one backup by default.
-If a member goes down, you do not lose data.
-Backup operations are synchronous, so when a `map.put(key, value)` returns, it is guaranteed that the map entry is replicated to one other member.
-For the reads, it is also guaranteed that `map.get(key)` returns the latest value of the entry.
-Consistency is strictly enforced.
+If a member goes down, your data is recovered using the backups in the cluster.
+There are two types of backups as described below: _sync_ and _async_.

 #### Creating Sync Backups

 To provide data safety, Hazelcast allows you to specify the number of backup copies you want to have.
 That way, data on a cluster member will be copied onto other member(s).

 To create synchronous backups, select the number of backup copies using the `backup-count` property.